 - Christoph Schachner, Head of Growth at Hackabu

-You want to learn more about our Growth & Digital Marketing Bootcamp?
+You want to learn more about Growth & Digital Marketing?

-This intensive 12-week Bootcamp gets you ready for your future job as Growth & Digital Marketing Specialist.
-From a solid foundation in digital marketing strategy, we deep dive into topics such as social media, content marketing, SEO, programmatic advertising, e-commerce and growth hacking.
+The Growth & Digital Marketing Online Program gets you ready for your future job as Growth & Digital Marketing Specialist.
+From a solid foundation in digital marketing strategy, we deep dive into topics such as social media, content marketing, SEO, programmatic advertising, e-commerce, and growth hacking.
 We’ll introduce you to all the necessary tools and you’ll learn from expert practitioners.
 We combine hands-on workshops, informal fireside chats, and project work where you work in groups and on your own.
-When finishing this course you will have a state-of-the-art skillset to work in growth & digital marketing.
+When finishing this course you will have a state-of-the-art skill set to work in growth & digital marketing.